BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Supermatrix.iqtree/SM_trees/treefile/README.md

+Treefile Overview:

-Treefile contains the treefile and the pictures generated.
+- Contains the treefile and generated pictures.